shalanah/shalanah/README.md

 ## 🪴 Side Projects
 - <a href="https://spiralbetty.com">Spiral Betty</a> - Spiralize your images.
 Spiral Betty went viral on <a href="https://tiktok.com/tag/spiralbetty">TikTok</a>.
 - <a href="https://kindcloud.app">Kind Cloud</a> - A free + sound-free, loving-kindness meditation web app.
-- Text Experiments - Invented a new way to create <a href="https://github.com/shalanah/baseline">leading on the web</a> and find the [first character of each line](https://github.com/shalanah/block-wrap-breaks) in a block of text.
+- Invented a new way to create <a href="https://github.com/shalanah/baseline">leading on the web</a> and find the [first character of each line](https://github.com/shalanah/block-wrap-breaks) in a block of text.
 - <a href="https://wheredoesthesquirrelsleep.com">Where Does the Squirrel Sleep?</a> - A charming book about where different animals sleep - book layout and created a landing page

 ## ✨ Code Challenges